Xu Lianjie

-Xu Lianjie (許連捷; 1953 – 17 April 2025), also known as Hui Lin Chit, was a Chinese billionaire businessman who served as the CEO of Hengan International.
+Xu Lianjie (許連捷; 1953 – 17 April 2025), also known as Hui Lin Chit, was a Chinese billionaire businessman who was the CEO of Hengan International.

 Life and career

 Xu was born in China in 1953.
 In 1985, he co-founded Hengan International with Shi Wenbo, and they produce sanitary napkins and baby diapers.

+He held the title of senior economist in the People's Republic of China and was the chairman of a number of trade associations.

 In October 2015, Forbes estimated his net worth to be US$2.6 billion.

 Xu died on 17 April 2025, at the age of 72.